lance13c/kinetic-xyz/README.md

 Interactions of adding and removing it from the watchlist should appear instantly, which means we need some kind of local state.
 Instead of setting up extra local state providers I decided to use react query and its mutations to quickly update the local cache of the app.
 In my experience this isn't always the prettiest way in terms of a developer's perspective, but was quick and efficient and did not require any more packages.
 It think it works quite well for this simple app.

+## Docker

+Docker is used to launch the database in development.
+Everything else is run locally.

+The docker compose could possibly be used to launch the database and server on replicate on the future.
+Nextjs is best served on Vercel.

 ## Next Steps
 * Allow Searching for coins